-- 12.3.
+12.3.
 A member must confirm that any MSISDN entered into a web page by a customer is, in fact, an MSISDN belonging to that customer.
-This must be done in one of the following ways, or in a functionally equivalent manner: - (i) The customer's mobile carrier can provide the member with confirmation. - (ii) The member can send an SMS to the customer's MSISDN containing a unique password or PIN which, when entered on a web page, validates the handset number. - (iii) The member can send an SMS to the customer's MSISDN containing a unique link, which, when clicked, validates the handset number.
+This must be done in one of the following ways, or in a functionally equivalent manner:

+(i) The customer's mobile carrier can provide the member with confirmation.

+(ii) The member can send an SMS to the customer's MSISDN containing a unique password or PIN which, when entered on a web page, validates the handset number.

+(iii) The member can send an SMS to the customer's MSISDN containing a unique link, which, when clicked, validates the handset number.

-- 12.4.
-For any web page advertising a service for which there is not a subsequent confirmation step containing a link to the terms and conditions, the minimum terms and conditions for the use of the service must be clearly displayed at the bottom of the web page. - 12.5.
-The minimum terms and conditions displayed on any web page must include at least the following information: - (a) a customer support number, and - (b) a link to a web page where the full terms and conditions for the service are available.
+12.4.
+For any web page advertising a service for which there is not a subsequent confirmation step containing a link to the terms and conditions, the minimum terms and conditions for the use of the service must be clearly displayed.

+12.5.
+The minimum terms and conditions displayed on any web page must include at least the following information:

+(b) a link to a web page where the full terms and conditions for the service are available.